Fingerling42/rrs-ha-integration/README.md

 1.1 Using HACS

 In the HACS panel, navigate to `Integrations` and click on the three dots in the upper-right corner.
-Select `Custom Repositories`, insert the `https://github.com/PinoutLTD/rrs-ha-integration` to `Repository` and choose `Integration` as the type.
+Select `Custom Repositories`, insert the HTML link of this repository to `Repository` and choose `Integration` as the type.

 ![hacs](media/hacs.png)